paper-toaster/osu-wiki/wiki/History_of_osu!/2016/en.md

 ## September

-The results for the community vote on the osu!taiko mascot contest were formally announced on 21 September 2016:
+**Results for the community vote on the osu!taiko mascot contest were formally announced on 21 September 2016**:

 ![](img/taiko-mascot-winners-community.jpg "The three community vote winners of the osu!taiko mascot contest: Aiko (left), Alisa (middle), and Tama (right)")